klazarsk/sudo-ninja/Sudo-ninja-howto.md

     $ mkdir rules-east-paredmore
     ```

-1. Let's issue a `sudo-katana` command to process a monolithic sudoers file `nosudoers-east-paredmore`, to ask it to flatten rules and split the file, placing the split files using a of `sudo` in subdirectory `rules-east-paredmore`.
+1. Let's issue a `sudo-chop` command to process a monolithic sudoers file `nosudoers-east-paredmore`, to ask it to flatten rules and split the file, placing the split files using a of `sudo` in subdirectory `rules-east-paredmore`.
 We're also going to instruct the utility to prune expired (anything aged older than $(today - 1 day)) rules, and to recombine the split files into output monolithic sudoers file `recombined-east-paredmore`.

     ```
-    $ sudo-katana.sh  --input nosudoers-east-paredmore --prefix sudo --targetdir rules-east-paredmore --flatten --split  --outputfile recombined-east-paredmore --expire  --recombine --log logfile.txt
+    $ sudo-chop.sh  --input nosudoers-east-paredmore --prefix sudo --targetdir rules-east-paredmore --flatten --split  --outputfile recombined-east-paredmore --expire  --recombine --log logfile.txt
     ```

     > info: